 Enhancing Health and Safety

-Adding to Your Home’s Retail Value
+Raising Your Home’s Retail Value

 Energy-efficient homes are preferred by homebuyers.
-You can sell your home more quickly or for more money by showing potential buyers that it’s energy efficient.
+You can sell your home much faster or for more money by demonstrating to possible buyers that it’s energy efficient.

-How to Perform an Energy Audit of Your Home
+How to Do an Energy Audit of Your Home

-• Inspect insulation.
+- Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

-• Check ventilation.
-Make sure that all of your kitchen and bathroom exhaust fans are spinning properly, and check for evidence of rot or moisture.
+- Check the ventilation.
+Check that all of your kitchen and bathroom exhaust fans are working properly, and check for evidence of rot or moisture.

 Contact Enertek Air Conditioning & Heating for a Professional Energy Audit